NScaleArduino/arduino-jmri-turnout-signal-sensor-control/README.md

 I purchased the bulk of my parts with Amazon Same Day Shipping, the rest from eBay.

 ## Power
-If you plan to run more then 12 pins you'll need a PSU
+If you plan to run more then 10 servos you'll need a PSU
 * [Coolmax 400W SATA&20/24pin Power Supply V-400](https://www.amazon.com/gp/product/B000BKBVT8/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B000BKBVT8&linkCode=as2&tag=nscaleard-20&linkId=cf775b619f49f44135df18b3dd96b744)

 And if you want to keep it on while you unplug the usb (tho not required)